se-for-sci/se-for-sci.github.io/content/week01/setup.md

 ## Python

-For Python, we'll use a recent version of Python (3.10+ highly recommended, 3.8+ is _probably_ okay).
+For Python, we'll use a recent version of Python (3.11+ highly recommended, 3.9+ is _probably_ okay).
 One way to get Python is via Conda (like anaconda, miniconda, etc).
 Another way is to use homebrew (often on Linux).
-If you are using Ubuntu 22.04, the system Python will be fine.
+If you are using Ubuntu 22.04 or newer, the system Python will be fine.

 ## Compiler